 - Section 80CCF: Open to both Hindu Undivided Families and Individuals, Section 80CCF contains provisions for tax deductions on subscription of long-term infrastructure bonds which have been notified by the government.
 One can claim a maximum deduction of Rs 20,000 under this Section.

 - Section 80CCG: Section 80CCG of the Income Tax Act permits a maximum deduction of Rs 25,000 per year, with specified individual residents eligible for this deduction.
 Investments in equity savings schemes notified by the government are permitted for deductions, subject to the limit being 50% of the amount invested.

 Tax Deductions under Section 80D

 Section 80D of the Income Tax Act permits deductions on amounts spent by an individual towards the premium of a health insurance policy.
-This includes payment made on behalf of a spouse, children, parents or self to a Central Government health plan.
-An amount of Rs 15,000 can be claimed as deduction when paid towards the insurance for spouse, dependent children or self, while this amount is Rs 30,000 (Union Budget 2017) if the person is over the age of 60 years.
+This includes payment made on behalf of a spouse, children, parents, or self to a Central Government health plan.
+An amount of Rs 15,000 can be claimed as a deduction when paid towards the insurance for spouse, dependent children, or self, while this amount is Rs 30,000 (Union Budget 2017) if the person is over the age of 60 years.